 - Patton Oswalt, Kevin Corrigan, Marcia Jean Kurtz, Michael Rapaport

 - Release Date

 Slowly, Paul’s world is challenged.
 He has confrontations with his family, where ultimately he chooses the Giants over them.
 He loses everything for the sake of his fandom.
 But somehow, it doesn’t feel like he loses enough.
-The audience never feels as though Paul has sacrificed anything, because Siegel makes it so abundantly clear early in the film that Paul despises his family.
-If only Siegel would have made better use of Sal… Paul brags to Sal that his on-air monologues just come to him, and Sal envies him, wishing he could rant like that.
+The audience never feels as though Paul has sacrificed anything because Siegel makes it so abundantly clear early that Paul despises his family.
+If only Siegel would have made better use of Sal.
+Paul brags to Sal that his on-air monologues just come to him, and Sal envies him, wishing he could rant like that.
 It would have been interesting, since we’re watching Paul crumble anyway, to see what Sal would’ve done if he found out about Paul writing his speeches in advance.
-Alas, Sal and Paul remain ever the stable friends—their only argument concerns root beer.
+Alas, Sal and Paul remain ever-stable friends—their only argument concerns root beer.

 We can imagine that people like Paul exist out there, so that aspect of the story seems believable.
 There are, however, some common sense issues that make the story hard to believe: The police say that there were no witnesses against Bishop, so they need Paul’s testimony, otherwise charges will be dropped.
 Though Paul says he doesn’t remember what happened, the movie never acknowledges Sal’s presence at the nightclub.
 Did the police talk to him?
 Is he covering up too?
 The point is never addressed, as though Sal was never there, except he was, and the movie never explains how he avoided giving his eyewitness account.
 This is very distracting—a major plot hole.
 A number of head-scratching points of logic like this arise, but by the ending, we realize the whole movie was a setup to purvey an elaborate practical joke.